Creating Files

 file1 file2

-Assuming everything went as planned you should see 2 files in the output of ls
+Assuming everything went as planned you should see 2 files in the output of ls.

 Touch also allows multiple file names on the same lines.
 When something comes